Showing posts with label .NET. Show all posts

 The audience is SSRS report users (you know, the people you need to justify having enterprise reporting in the first place).
 So things like applying item-level RS security, managing users, and adding, editing and deleting SSRS catalog items and other system-level properties are not part of this client- at least not yet.

 The aim here is to make SSRS at least slightly more interesting, accessible and useable for information consumers.
-This particuliar deployment of the extRS.Portal web client is connected to a report server with custom authentication (extRSAuth) which gets passed the normally required "Windows authentication" hamstring of the default SSRS installation.
+This particular deployment of the extRS.Portal web client is connected to a report server with custom authentication (extRSAuth) which gets past the normally required "Windows authentication" hamstring of the default SSRS installation.

 This wrapper and extension UI not only improve the user authentication experience and dynamism of SSRS parameter behaviors in the UI but also provide SSRS admins and other users with rich enterprise reporting usage and delivery data.

-Enabled are the most of the features contained in Reporting Service's built-in Report Portal at /reports.
+Enabled are most of the features contained in Reporting Service's built-in Report Portal at /reports.

 I have disabled some things like deleting and uploading items for the sake of keeping my demo of the app small and simple.